“Can machines think?” – Alan Turing

 AI- Artificial Intelligence- we’ve all come across this term at some point or the other.
 But what do these two words really entail?

-In this article, I want to put aside the hype around Artificial Intelligence: self-driving cars, virtual agents, science fiction stuff (AI producing sentient machines that will take over Earth or saving earth from destruction).
+In this article, I want to put aside the hype around Artificial Intelligence: self-driving cars, virtual agents, science fiction stuff (AI producing sentient machines that will take over Earth or saving earth from destruction) and the AI poster children (for instance Data and C-3PO from Star Trek).
 You know the stuff that we hear from the media or watching movies.

 I’ve been doing some research and actually digging into what Artificial Intelligence really is beyond the noise.
 Through this article, I’ll share an introduction of what I’ve been reading through.